 Nathan Brown's exit from Huddersfield Giants has left Mike Rush unsure of his future as interim coach of St Helens.

-scheduled to take over as coach at Langtree Park
+Brown is scheduled to take over as coach at Langtree Park next season.

 "It's for the chairman to decide.
 Until then, the season carries on.
 There's a Grand Final on 6 October and we work towards getting into that," said Rush.